Ramayan0/E-Commerce-Project/README.md

 The base URL for the API is https://polar-tundra-37099.herokuapp.com/products

-live link the Application can be accessed using
+live link for the Application can be accessed using https://ramayan0.github.io/E-Commerce-Project/

 Technologies used are HTML, CSS, JS and React